If you were dining with me at a restaurant and asked me what I thought about my meal, my response might be like this:

 At lunch, the same lunch where I had the awful cold salad, Hubs chose the chicken strudel, as you can see in the photo below, under SMALL PLATES (which means many different things to different restaurants):

 When this dish was served to my husband, he nearly passed out.
-The whole strudel was absolutely smothered with balsamic vinegar, which clearly isn’t listed in the menu description.
+The whole strudel was smothered with balsamic vinegar, which clearly isn’t listed in the menu description.

 There was too much vinegar for me, even, and I’m a vinegar lover.
 And why would balsamic vinegar be poured over a dish that is clearly a Southwestern dish?